Surbhi-Kohli/DockerAndk8s/7Kubernetes/01BasicsYoutube.md

 Kubernetes: K8S(numeronyms) k=1st alpha, S=last alpha, 8= alphabet count in the middle
 Internationalisation = i18n
 Previous applications were mainly monolithic

-Autoscalling of containers
+K8s is written in golang.You can write manifest in json or yaml Autoscalling of containers

 Orchestration= container management